 Everyone has their bad days, customer service staff and customers included.
 No one is perfect.

-However, and whether or not you subscribe to the view that the customer is always right, as a customer service professional, there is no excuse for behaving with anything less than absolute professionalism, every time.
+However, as a customer service professional, there is no excuse for behaving with anything less than absolute professionalism, every time.

 All is well and good of course if you are a business owner or a manager who is dealing directly with customers.
-However, how do you ensure that your team does the right thing also?
+But how do you ensure that your support team is doing the same thing?

 You need people who have a natural empathy for others and enjoy getting to the bottom of customer problems.
-Above all, they need a positive, can-do outlook on life are vital to the success of your customer care strategy.
+Above all, they need a positive, can-do outlook on life!
+This positivity is vital to the success of your customer care strategy.